danielcornock/danielcornock.co.uk/_posts/2020-06-06-bootstrap-typescript-3-testing.md

 },
 ```

-By putting it in our package file, it means that it runs jest from the **projects'** node modules, and not from the version of jest that we have installed globally.
-This means that anyone using our project will be able to pull this repo, install the dependencies and not have to worry about what's installed on their machine.
+By putting it in our package file, it means that it runs jest from the node modules of our project, and not from the version of jest that we have installed globally.
+This means that anyone working on our project will be able to pull this repo, install the dependencies and not have to worry about what's installed on their machine.

 To run our tests, just type `npm test` in to the command line, and if all goes well you'll be presented with a lovely green success message.